SegviGen: Repurposing 3D Generative Model for Part Segmentation: METHOLODOGY

 When the number of points is fewer than $10$, we pad the point tokens to a length of $10$ using zero coordinates and zero features.
 To preserve a single unified model, we keep this interface for full segmentation and 2D-guided full segmentation by providing $10$ padded tokens with all-zero coordinates and features.

-For full segmentation with 2D guidance, we additionally provide a user-specified 2D segmentation colorization as guidance, allowing direct control over the desired part granularity and label palette.
+For full segmentation with 2D guidance, we additionally provide a user-specified 2D segmentation colorization as guidance.
+In this setting, the guidance specifies the desired part decomposition in image space, which is then transferred to 3D through our generative framework.
+This provides an explicit way to obtain finer or coarser 3D segmentations when such decomposition is indicated by the input 2D map, while interactive segmentation further supports practical refinement by extracting and merging local regions through additional user clicks.
 The guidance image is encoded into a sequence of conditioning tokens injected via cross-attention:

 where $g_{\phi}(\cdot)$ denotes an image encoder.
 In this setting, denoising is conditioned on both the padded point-token interface $Q_{0}$ and the image guidance tokens $p$: